 According to the results of our survey, errors in steps to reproduce are one of the biggest problems faced by developers.
 This demonstrates the need for tools that can capture the execution of a program on user-side and replay it on developer-side.
-While there exist several capture/replay techniques (such as [16, 25, 38]), their user-orientation and scalability can still be improved.
+While there exist several capture/replay techniques (such as [15, 23, 36]), their user-orientation and scalability can still be improved.

 Not all bug reports are generated by humans.
 Some bug-finding tools can report violations of safety-policies and annotate them with back-traces or counterexamples.
-Weimer presented an algorithm to construct such patches automatically.
-He also found that automatically generated "reports also accompanied by patches were three times as likely to be addressed as standard bug reports" [36].
+Weimer presented an algorithm to construct such patches automatically (in the presence of model checking and safety-policy information).
+He found that automatically generated "reports also accompanied by patches were three times as likely to be addressed as standard bug reports" [34].

 Furthermore, users can help developers to fix bugs without filing bug reports.
-For example, many products ship with automated crash reporting tools that collect and sent back crash information, e.g., Apple CrashReporter, Windows Error Reporting, Gnome Bug-Buddy, Mozilla Talkback.
-Liblit et al. introduced statistical debugging [21].
+Liblit et al. introduced statistical debugging [19].
 They distribute specially modified versions of software, which monitor their own behavior while they run and report back how they work.
 This information is then used to isolate bugs using statistical techniques.
-Still, since it is unclear how to extract sufficient information for rarely occurring and non-crashing bugs, there will always be the need for manual bug reporting.
+Currently, their approach works best for crashes, but one can imagine a "report back" button that sends the state of a (failing) program.
+Still, since it is unclear how to extract sufficient information for rarely occurring bugs, there will always be the need for manual bug reporting.